hzqtc/fmd/README.md

 The communication between FMD and clients go throught TCP connection.

-Commands client can send are "play", "stop", "pause", "toggle", "skip", "ban", "rate", "unrate", and "info", these commands are all self-explained.
+Commands client can send are "play", "stop", "pause", "toggle", "skip", "ban", "rate", "unrate", "info" and "end".
+These commands are all self-explained except "end" will tell FMD server to exit.

 No response to command "end".
 Responses to all other commands are json formmated strings containing current playing infomation.